-A Utah Supreme Court Committee is created by Rule 14-533, the Diversion Committee.
 The Diversion Committee has to review and approve every diversion contract.
-Possible program areas of diversion are as follows: Fee Arbitration; Mediation; Law Office Management Assistance; Psychological And Behavioral Counseling; Monitoring; Restitution; Continuing Legal Education Programs, including Ethics School; and any other program or corrective course of action agreed to by the responding attorney necessary to address an attorney's conduct.
+Possible program areas of diversion are as follows: Fee Arbitration; Mediation; Law Office Management Assistance; Psychological And Behavioral Counseling; Monitoring; Restitution; Continuing Legal Education Programs, including Ethics School; and, any other program or corrective course of action agreed to by the responding attorney necessary to address an attorney's conduct.

-The OPC notifies a respondent attorney of the diversion option when a case is received.
-A complainant is notified of any proposed decision to refer a respondent attorney to diversion and that complainant may comment, however a decision to divert is not appealable by a complainant.
+The OPC notifies an attorney of the diversion option when a case is received.
+A Complainant is notified of any proposed decision to refer an attorney to diversion and that Complainant may comment, however a decision to divert is not appealable by a Complainant.